odin-lang/odin-lang.org/content/docs/install.md

 ### Windows

-Windows user can install last released version using [Scoop](https://scoop.sh/).
+Windows user can install latest version using [Scoop](https://scoop.sh/).
 First you need to make sure the `versions` bucket is registered with:

 ```bash
 scoop bucket add versions